2 Hare Court | London Barristers Chambers - One of the UK's leading sets

 Inquest into the death of C [2025]

-Instructed to represent a Trust in a nine-day Article 2 inquest, involving significant amounts of expert medical evidence and legal argument.
-The Coroner called eight of the Trust’s witnesses to give evidence, including six district nurses.
+Instructed to represent an NHS Trust in a nine-day inquest where Article 2 was engaged, involving complex legal argument and significant amounts of expert medical evidence mainly concerning diabetic ketoacidosis.
+The Coroner called eight of the Trust’s witnesses to give oral evidence, including six district nurses.
+No adverse findings were made against Ella’s client.

 Inquest into the death of A [2024]